Right to Choose ADHD: What SENCOs Need to Know in 2026

 The practical impact for schools is that the usual information-sharing loop, where CAMHS contacts the school before assessment and gathers teacher observations as part of a multi-disciplinary process, often does not happen with RTC referrals.
 The assessment is completed with parent report and clinical interview.
 School observations may not be sought at all.
 This is the structural gap that creates the difficulty most SENCOs describe.

 At the same time, the SENCO may have limited school-based evidence of the difficulties described in the report.
-A pupil who masks ADHD traits effectively at school, or whose difficulties are managed well by existing provision, may not appear in the SENCO's records as a cause for concern.
+A learner who masks ADHD traits effectively at school, or whose difficulties are managed well by existing provision, may not appear in the SENCO's records as a cause for concern.
 The parent is telling the truth about what they see at home.
 The school is also telling the truth about what is observed in the classroom.
 Both accounts can be accurate.

 This means the SENCO's job when receiving an RTC diagnosis is not to decide whether masking is occurring.
 That is a clinical question.
-The job is to gather objective, school-based evidence of what the pupil's functioning looks like in the educational environment, and to share that evidence honestly with the assessing clinician and, where relevant, with the local authority.
+The job is to gather objective, school-based evidence of what the learner's functioning looks like in the educational environment, and to share that evidence honestly with the assessing clinician and, where relevant, with the local authority.

 A clear, consistent response protocol saves time and prevents misunderstanding.
 The following steps apply from the moment a parent makes contact about an RTC referral or shares a completed diagnosis.